 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via head@westfieldprimary.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSLs Sarah Edwards and Laura Williams
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL or deputy DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (see contact details above). - When the DSL is absent, please contact school's Deputy DSL (see contact details above). - If the school's DSL and deputies are not available or cannot be reached, concerns should be reported to/discussed with professional at HCC Children's Services or the NSPCC Helpline (see contact details above).